 For many tourists, shopping in the Twin Cities means one thing: the Mall of America.
-The largest mall in the US, it houses over 500 stores under one roof, along with an aquarium, amusement park, and numerous restaurants, bars, and theaters.
+The largest mall in the US, it houses more than 500 stores under one roof, along with an aquarium, amusement park, and numerous restaurants, bars, and theaters.
 The 'Megamall' is a tourist attraction in itself but offers mostly chain stores with a few exceptions, including the Lake Wobegon USA store with its Prairie Home Companion merchandise; and Love From Minnesota, which stocks a range of Minnesota souvenirs.

 The Twin Cities have a number of other major shopping centres, including Rosedale Centre in Roseville, Gaviidae Common on Nicollet Mall in downtown Minneapolis, and the upscale Galleria in Edina.
 Most offer the same varieties of chain stores.
 There are many other places to shop in Minneapolis and St Paul, however, with unique local flavour.